 - Battery Life: The Ascent has better battery life than most portable units, having nearly two times the battery life of most vapes

 - Large Chamber: The Ascent’s chamber holds nearly twice as much as most vapes, and you basically have to fill it all the way for it to vape well

 - Battery Indicator: Because the battery indicator is unreliable, it is definitely a downside

 Best Place to Purchase the DaVinci Ascent Vaporizer?

-Like most of my vaporizers, I have found the best place to purchase the Ascent is from Vapor Nation.
+Like most of my vaporizers, I have found the best place to purchase the Ascent is from Vaporizer Chief.
 They have the lowest prices in the industry and will even price match if by chance you find it cheaper elsewhere.
 Not only that, but they give you free, discreet shipping and a free grinder with your purchase.
 It’s a sweet deal all around.